Kryha/KryhaAgoricHackathon/README.md

 https://agoric.com/documentation/getting-started/development-cycle.html

 ## Smart Contracts
 - ```tokenCreation```: Mints fungible tokens, for the Creator.
-- ```converter```: Expects an amount of fungible tokens, when they are received burns them and mints an invoice NFT.
-- ```plastic```: Mints a NFT which represents the plastic bottles with a specific type and amount of tokens that were used to create it.
+Mirroring the initial raw (virgin) materials being sourced in the physical world.
+- ```converter```: Creates a new non-fungible token in exchange for burning (destructive usage of) fungible tokens.
+This contract converts input A into output B, losing A in the process.
+This contract mirrors a manufacturing process where raw materials are being converted into new empty plastic bottles using up the raw materials in the process.

 ## Improvements
 - Use multiple wallets: This way the demo can be closer to real use case scenarios and also more descentralized.
-All identities will have a need to know basic, and their own purses.
+All identities will have a need to know basis, and their own purses.
+This will also make it possible to trace plastics to individual parties and trace the recycle history of individual products.
+For example; we can trace how much of a specific bottle has been made of recycled plastics.
 - More checks need to done in the smart contract level in order to utilize Zoe's security.
+- Tests have to be written to validate the correct behaviour of the smart contracts.